 - Since listings are free, by chance your item does not sell out you wouldn’t have to bear any kind of charges.
 Whereas on eBay, since you pay some amount for the listings that amount is non-refundable.

-- eBay is a very big platform so naturally, buyers have a lot of options to choose from, many items from small scale sellers remain un-noticed and lie on the platform for a long time and additionally you also to pay the charge to keep re-listing the item.
+- eBay is a massive platform so naturally, buyers have a lot of options to choose from, many items from small-scale sellers remain unnoticed and lie on the platform for a long time, and additionally you also have to pay the charge to keep re-listing the item.

 - Very easy to work out the shipping details on Mercari, definitely nothing to break your head about.
 Simple to understand and implement.

 - Flat seller fee of 10%, nothing confusing here.
-Whereas in eBay the seller fee keeps changing based on category and you need to keep calculating each time you want to sell and item.
+On eBay, the seller fee keeps changing based on category, and you need to keep calculating each time you want to sell an item.

-- 3-day return policy, unlike eBays 30-60 day return policy, helping you to re-sale the item quickly and you don’t have to wait for almost 60 days to get your items back.
+- A 3-day return policy, unlike eBay’s 30-60 day return policy, helps you to re-sale the item quickly and you don’t have to wait for almost 60 days to get your items back.